 “First off, the shipping survey was ready to go out last week, however during our final triple-checking session someone raised a very important tax-related question, which turned out to be a pretty big deal.
 International taxes can get rather complicated so we have to make sure we don’t get stuck with a huge bill when the tax-man comes knocking.
 We’ll have that sorted out soon and will get that survey out to you.”

-Status update, Sept.
-7th: What’s going on behind the scenes at TIKO3D
+Tiko 3D Printer Update #16: September 7th -What’s going on behind the scenes at TIKO3D

 Extensive components testing